 - Give more practice problems.
 My source?
 My oldest went through Horizons through Grade 6 (he was pre MOTL authorship and it wasn’t until my artsy girl that I realized it would not work for all my kids) so I use it!

 The way Fred tackles a problem has definitely modeled problem solving for R12.
 She uses this approach often when she encounters a sewing problem.
 For example, she recently read up on and learned about cones so that she could draft a proper pattern for her Gandalf hats.
 R12 thrives on needing the math and conquering it.
-More on that soon because she has been learning like crazy for a purpose and Fred has shown the way on this.
+She has been learning like crazy for a purpose and Fred has shown the way on this.
+Visit The Making of a Wizard & The Crafty Side of Math for how I work with Rebecca’s creativity to teach math.
 To me, the best part is seeing what she does on her own to get the job done.
 Seriously, you can’t beat the authenticity in that.

 E14 began Algebra in 7th grade and has completed Beginning and Advanced Algebra.
 He’s currently working through Geometry which is a whole new way of thinking.
 He’s six weeks in and he’s getting better at being more precise with his proofs.